RK1905101/Mini_Python_Projects/src/saniya-exp-plant-watering-tracker/README.md

 ## 🌟 Additional Notes
 - ✅ The program is beginner-friendly and runs directly with the CSV file included.
 - ✅ You can add new plants at any time, and the CSV will update automatically.
 - ✅ Make sure the CSV file (`plants.csv`) stays in the same folder as `main.py` for proper functionality.
+- ✅ Added ability to log plant growth and notes for each plant.

 ---